 The J-1 student visa is for international students who want to participate in study- and work-related exchange programs at US colleges or universities.
 Your institute and its programs must be approved by the Department of State Bureau of Educational and Cultural Affairs, and your enrollment must be funded by an educational or nonprofit sponsor.

 J-1 students have the same work restrictions as F-1 students, but are not permitted to work off campus.
+However, exceptions may be made for off-campus work under certain circumstances.
 Instead of OPT, J-1 students can pursue Academic Training (AT) in a field related to their program after graduation for up to 18 months.
+STEM undergraduate students and pre-doctoral students may be eligible for an extension, allowing for a maximum total of 36 months of AT.

 Students with J-1 status have a unique requirement called the Home Residency Requirement: After graduation, J-1 students must return to their home countries and live there for at least two years before returning to the US (if they have no other extensions).
 Students are required to return to their home countries within 30 days after they complete their programs.